x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/shared-mailboxes/shared-mailboxes.md

 - **RecipientTypeDetails**: SharedMailbox

 In previous version of Exchange, creating a shared mailbox was a multi-step process in which you had to use the Exchange Management Shell to complete some of the tasks.
-In Exchange 2013, you can use the Exchange admin center (EAC) to create a shared mailbox in one step.
+In Exchange 2013 and later, you can use the Exchange admin center (EAC) to create a shared mailbox in one step.
 For details, see [Create shared mailboxes in the Exchange admin center](create-shared-mailboxes.md).
 In fact, the EAC has a feature area devoted entirely to shared mailboxes.
 Just navigate to **Recipients** \> **Shared mailboxes** to view all the management tasks for shared mailboxes.

 You can use the following permissions with a shared mailbox.